autocrossblog/autocrossblog_astro/src/content/post/2011-02-21-350z-autocross-tire-pressures.md

 ---
-layout: post
+publishDate: 2011-02-21T00:18:38+00:00
-title: 350z Autocross Tire Pressures
+title: "350z Autocross Tire Pressures"
-date: '2011-02-21T00:18:38+00:00'
-last_modified_at: 2024-11-15T12:15:17-06:00
-permalink: 350z-autocross-tire-pressures
-image:
-categories: [ 350z, nissan, setup ]
-description: Discover updated tire pressure information and settings for a 350z in this continuously updated blog post.
+excerpt: "Discover updated tire pressure information and settings for a 350z in this continuously updated blog post."
+author: chris
+url: '350z-autocross-tire-pressures'
+tags:  [ 350z, nissan, setup ]
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 So with all the blogging I've done over the years I have been unable to find any posts where I mentioned tire pressures!